 Suggestions

-Add at least one inline executable code snippet per section (e.g., a manifest XML snippet for exported=false, a Kotlin/Java WebView configuration block) to improve actionability.
+Add at least one inline executable code example per section (e.g., a manifest snippet for exported=false, a Kotlin WebView configuration block, a FileProvider XML + code snippet) rather than deferring all examples to a missing reference file.

 | Dimension | Reasoning | Score |